5. Saving the data

 5.5.
 Add an action from Github Marketplace

-We can easily change few lines on our code to make sure action succeeds regardless of an actual commit.
-However, common actions used in workflows can be found in github actions marketplace.
-These actions ca have more options that will be useful for us later on.
+We can easily change few lines in our code to make sure an action succeeds regardless of an actual commit.
+However, common actions used in workflows can be found in the Github Actions Marketplace.
+These actions have more options that will be useful for us later on.

-Let’s use this github actions to add and commit our work.
+Let’s use this Github Action to add and commit our work.

 The examples section will show you how to add this action to your existing workflow.